 What is a BEO at Events?
 A Complete Guide to Banquet Event Orders

-As you prepare for the hustle and bustle of your upcoming events, a banquet event order will help you capture all of the important details.
+It’s tough to prepare for the hustle and bustle of your upcoming events.
+But don’t worry.
+A banquet event order will help you capture all of the important details.

-This article is the go-to playbook for making sure every piece of your event—from food and drink to room layout and staffing—is exactly how it should be.
-We’ll cover BEO meaning events and more.
+This article is your go-to playbook for making sure every piece of your event is exactly how it should be.
+This includes everything from food and drink to room layout and staffing.

 Key Takeaway

-• A banquet event order or BEO is among the essential documents in event management.
+- A banquet event order, or BEO, is one of the essential documents in event management.

 What is a BEO?

-A banquet event order, or BEO, is a detailed document that lists every facet of an event—a timeline and schedule of menus, setup instructions, and staffing needs
+A banquet event order, or BEO, is a detailed document that lists every facet of an event.
+It’s a timeline and schedule of menus, setup instructions, and staffing needs.

 It's a tool of communication between the host of an event and the on-site venue staff to keep them informed and prepared.

 An event planner, catering manager, or event coordinator typically creates the BEO after all arrangements are made.
-It is then sent to the customer several days in advance of the event to review and make any last-minute adjustments that may be needed.
+It is then sent to the customer several days in advance of the event to review.
+There, you can make any last-minute adjustments that may be needed.

 What Should a BEO Include?